thk-cheng/lbry_batch_uploader/README.md

 --languages L [L ...]
 The languages of the claims in RFC5646 format, default to ["en"] if not specified.
                            More than one could be specified.
 Please refer to RFC5646 for the complete list.

---license LICENSE          The publication license of the claims.
+--license LICENSE          The publication license of the claims, default to "Public Domain" if not specified.
                            You must choose from the following list.
                            List of available licenses: {
                                Public Domain,
                                Creative Commons Attribution 4.0 International,